brianhodges/ruby-generatebtc/README.md

   cd ruby-generatebtc
   ruby main.rb
   ```
-*An HTML File with your generated Wallet will output to screen and be instantly deleted from memory.*
+*A HTML File with your generated Wallet will output to screen and be instantly deleted from memory.*

 # DISCLAIMER